nhs-r-community/NHSRdatasets/cran-comments.md

 New maintainer: change of email address for current maintainer

-checking dependencies in R code ...
-NOTE
-Namespace in Imports field not imported from: ‘tibble’ All declared Imports should be used.

-This a dataset package and the serialised data is in 'tibble' format.
-Although no functions call it directly, it is required to load the data in the correct format.

 ## Downstream dependencies
 There are no known downstream dependencies for this package.